Menu Close

 If you’re wondering what your scans might turn out like, I’ve popped up a quick page to show the quality of images/PDFs I can produce with my various specialized scanners.
 All are my own (legitimately vintage) documents & images.

-I use two types of scanners!
+I use two types of scanners! (with examples)

 • For paper documents, I use my Fujitsu ix1500 ScanSnap (auto feed document scanner) which can save as image or PDF.
 (It can handle multi-page up to FIFTY pages, full-colour, & double-side.)

-• For photos, slides, and things requiring high-quality (up to 6400 ppi) scans, I use my Epson Perfection v550 Photo flatbed scanner.
+• For photos, slides, negatives, and things requiring high-quality (up to 6400 ppi) scans, I use my Epson Perfection v550 Photo flatbed scanner.

 • Small bits of paper, such as receipts and business cards, can be done on either scanner.